-When you integrate Integrity Monitor with IT workflows in ServiceNow Change Management, Integrity Monitor can automatically label events based on change requests or change tasks in ServiceNow, which lets you determine which events are authorized and filter out events within authorized change windows.
+When you integrate Integrity Monitor with IT workflows in ServiceNow Change Management, Integrity Monitor can automatically label events based on change requests or change tasks in ServiceNow.
+You can then determine which events are authorized and filter out events within authorized change windows.

-- From the Integrity Monitor home page, click Settings , and then click the Integrations tab.
+- From the Integrity Monitor Overview page, click Settings , and then click the Integrations tab.

 - Click Create Integration.

-- In the Summary section, enter a name for the integration and set the log verbosity to record for this integration.
+- In the Summary section, enter a Name for the integration.

-- In the Destination section, enter the URL of your ServiceNow instance.
+- In the Destination section, enter the Host URL of your ServiceNow instance.

-- Enter the user name and password for a ServiceNow account that has read privileges to query Change Management and CMDB data.
+- Enter the User Name and Password for a ServiceNow account that has read privileges to query Change Management and CMDB data.
+To create a ServiceNow user with the minimum privileges necessary, see ServiceNow permissions required for least-privilege access.

 - Click Establish Connection.

-You must have at least one ServiceNow state mapped to each Integrity Monitor status.
+You must have at least one ServiceNow state selected for each Integrity Monitor status.

 To enable the integration, you must enable and configure schedules to synchronize change data from ServiceNow.